-Coinciding with America’s economic decline, a leading Canadian public-policy think tank reports that citizens in many U.S. states are suffering from a decline in economic freedom.
-That’s the conclusion from a study by the Frasier Institute entitled, “Economic Freedom of North America 2012.”
+A leading Canadian public-policy think tank reported that citizens in many U.S. states suffered from a decline in economic freedom during the Obama years.
+That’s the conclusion from a study by the Fraser Institute entitled, “Economic Freedom of North America 2012.”

 “Economic freedom is a key ingredient in creating prosperity,” said study co-author Nathan Ashby, a professor at the University of Texas at El Paso.
 “States with high levels of economic freedom provide families with higher standards of living.”